emerge-lang/compiler/docs/bazel.md

 INFO: Build completed successfully, 3 total actions
 ````

-_If you get an error about a missing toolchian, you either didn't install the emerge toolchain properly or you are
+_If you get an error about a missing toolchian, double check whether you installed the emerge toolchain properly._
-running the build on a platform other than Linux on an x86_64 CPU.
-In the latter case, see [Cross-Compilation](#Cross-compilation)._

 You can see that bazel has put your compiled program at `bazel-bin/x86_64-pc-linux-gnu/runnable`.
 So now we can run it,
 and it should print "Hello, World!":